wtRinaldi/Android-Inventory-App/README.md

-#Android Inventory App
+# Android Inventory App
 ===================================

-This app is a Android inventory application f
+This app is a Android inventory application

 Pre-requisites
 --------------